Skip to Content

 As such, it’s best to use composted wood chips in residential areas, for they have reduced combustibility.

 Woodchips are known to be more prominent in size and bulkier than mulch.
 And has many benefits in both gardening and landscaping practices.
-A comparison of both advantages and disadvantages is detailed in this article that I wrote on mulch vs.. wood, which you can check through this link.
+This article I wrote on mulch vs.. wood compares both advantages and disadvantages, which you can check through this link.

 Also, you don’t need to worry about a corresponding price increase.
 So, composted wood chips are pretty much readily accessible.
 Still, they are combustible, so ensure you apply ignition-resistant items between them.